-JN 215A Journalism Lab
+JN 215A JOURNALISM LAB

 Offers supervised editorial work on the college's student newspaper (The Commuter) in reporting and editing.
 Provides training and experience with computerized word processing.
-Serves as the lab for JN 216 News Reporting and Writing and JN 217 Feature Writing.
+Note: Course serves as the lab for JN 216 News Reporting and Writing and JN 217 Feature Writing.
 May be taken independently from those courses.
 May be repeated for up to six credits.